gosub-com/Zurfur/README.md

 #### Optional Conversion Back to the Concrete Class

+**TBD:** The default will be that the interface cannot be cast back to the original class.
+The documentation below will be updated.

 An interface can optionally be `protected`.
 A protected interface cannot be converted back to the original class or any other concrete class, including `object`.
 It can be implicitly converted to a base